 Carduelinae

 The Carduelinae subfamily is by far the largest within the Fringillidae family.
 Nearly 50 genera and more than 180 different species make up this subfamily.
-Cardueline finches include such birds as goldfinches, rosefinches, bullfinches, greenfinches, some types of grosbeaks, the Hawfinch, siskins, serins, canaries, crossbills, redpolls, and a number of other finches of various types.
+Cardueline finches include such birds as goldfinches, rosefinches, bullfinches, greenfinches, some types of grosbeaks, the Hawfinch, siskins, serins, canaries, crossbills, redpolls, and several other finches of various types.

 Hawaiian honeycreepers, a group of more than 40 different species formerly categorized under the Drepanididae family, now belong to the Carduelinae subfamily.
 They were moved to the Fringillidae family after DNA analysis revealed their close relationship to rosefinches.
 The honeycreepers have some of the most diverse features of any of the finches, especially with regard to bills and tongues.
 Among this group are multiple critically endangered and extinct species, including the Poo-uli, which was last seen in 2004.